 This course introduces human anatomy and physiology and includes concepts related to basic chemistry; fluid, electrolyte, and acid-base balance; functions of cells, tissues, organs, and systems; pathophysiology; and associated medical terminology.
 Emphasis is placed on applying content to signs, symptoms, and treatments; and situations commonly seen by paramedics.
 Upon course completion, students should be able to demonstrate a basic understanding of the structure and function of the human body.

-Prerequisite: As required by program.
-NOTE: EMS 189 or BIO 201 is a prerequisite for the first Paramedic course.
+Credits: 4 Prerequisites: EMS 189 or BIO 201